-This plant is not quite a vine and not quite a shrub.
+Cape honeysuckle (Tecoma capensis) is a stunning plant that is not quite a vine and not quite a shrub.
 In fact, depending on how you trim it, you can grow it as a vine, shrub, small tree, or ground cover.

-Its showy clusters of red-orange flowers and glossy dark green leaves give this plant a tropical vibe.
+Its showy clusters of red-orange flowers and contrasting glossy dark green leaves give this plant a tropical vibe.

 It thrives in full sun and almost any soil, and needs little water once established.